carmecorbi/TFM-carme/detection/README.md

 ## 🚀 Training with Ultralytics YOLO

-The [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) framework is used to train the models.
+The [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) framework is used to train the models.Before training, make sure to install the necessary dependencies.
+The recommended way is to follow the official Ultralytics installation instructions.
 Here is a generic example of a training script using the Python API:

 ```python
 from ultralytics import YOLO